YTread Logo

 film theory how to make a real sharknado...

-The hurricane's winds kick up tornadoes that obviously suck up thousands of sharks and proceed to launch them like deadly-toothed missiles all over Hollywood.
-Chaos and bad acting ensues. (
+The hurricane's winds cause tornadoes which then, obviously, suck in thousands of sharks and proceed to launch them like deadly toothed missiles all over Hollywood.
+Chaos and bad performances ensue. (

 film

 clip): They took my grandfather.
-This is why I
+That's why I

 real

 ly HATE sharks.
-However, as stupid as it sounds at the time, this movie got everyone talking about it, including big business.
-The Insurance Information Institute says that a shark-filled disaster would certainly be covered in most homeowners' insurance plans.
+However, as stupid as it seemed at the time, this movie got everyone talking about it, including big companies.
+The Insurance Information Institute says a shark disaster would be covered in most homeowners insurance plans.
 I'm not making this up!
-The first movie was so popular, there have been 3 made and a fourth is on the way this summer that it got me thinking, "Is any of this possible?"
-If the director of the first
+The first

 film